watchedsyncforkodi/service.watchedsync/README.md

 5. After receiving the confirmation email the last step is to reboot/restart all the kodi devices.

 6. **That's it!**

-7. This add-on is designed to work quietly in the background with little visual feedback. **To test it is working**, highlight a movie on the home screen and bring up the Context Menu in Kodi (you can normally press 'c' on the keyboard to bring up the menu).
+7. (Optional) This add-on is designed to work quietly in the background with little visual feedback, **To test it is working**, highlight a movie on the home screen and bring up the Context Menu in Kodi (you can normally press 'c' on the keyboard to bring up the menu).
 Select "Mark as watched".
 Within a few seconds the other kodi devices will mark the same movie as watched!
-On the second device bring up the Context Menu again for the same movie, this time selecting "Mark as unwatched".
+On another Kodi device bring up the Context Menu again for the same movie, this time selecting "Mark as unwatched".
 Within a few seconds the other kodi devices will mark the movie as unwatched.

+### Things to note

+* The add-on won't sync while kodi is playing or when the video library is being updated.
+* The add-on commences sync around 45 secs after kodi startup.
+If you haven't started kodi for a while then leave it idle for a few minutes to work through and sync the changes.
+* It can sync up to six kodi devices.
+* Each kodi device should use the same metadata information provider.
+* Not essential but all functionality is enabled if each kodi device has the same path to the shared media storage.
+* You can check the add-on status by going into the settings screen.

 ### Need help?